FRECKA PAC “LAW & ORDER” AD

 View the ad:

-Ad Text: “Meet Ohio’s experienced crime fighting prosecutors, Deters, Shanahan, and Hawkins, protecting women and children from dangerous predators.
+Ad Text: The narrator says, “Meet Ohio’s experienced crime fighting prosecutors, Deters, Shanahan, and Hawkins, protecting women and children from dangerous predators.
 Deters, Shanahan, and Hawkins, sending dangerous criminals to prison, delivering tough, firm, and fair justice.
 Deters, Shanahan, and Hawkins, Ohio’s crime fighting champions for law and order.
 Justice Joe Deters, Judge Megan Shanahan, and Judge Dan Hawkins for Ohio Supreme Court.”

 Who's responsible for this ad?